 - 19. We want to make sure that it is easy for our customers to make a complaint and to use our complaints service.
-We publish information about how to make a complaint on our website, in leaflets and in other customer communications. - 20.
-We accept complaints made through different channels, including - Using the online complaint form on our website - By telephone, email, online contact form, or letter - By contacting us through our presence on social media platforms - In person. - 21.
-In each case we will verify the identity of the person making the complaint and their relationship toInquilab (this may be particularly necessary for complaints received through social media).
-All complaints will be managed confidentially and in line with the Data Protection Act 2018 - 22.
+We publish information about how to make a complaint on our websiteand in other customer communications. - 20.
+We accept complaints made through different channels, including; - Using the online complaint form on our website. - By telephone, email, online contact form, or letter. - By contacting us through our presence on social media platforms. - In person. - 21.
+In each case we will verify the identity of the person making the complaint and their relationship to Karibu (this may be particularly necessary for complaints received through social media).
+All complaints will be managed confidentially and in line with UK GDPR 2018 - 22.
 We will provide additional support to customers if they have difficulty accessing our complaints service, in line with our Reasonable Adjustments Policy.
-This may include providing information in appropriatealternative formats, text relay, or a home visit. - 23.
+This may include providing information in appropriate alternative formats, text relay, interpreter service if needed or a home visit. - 23.
 When we receive any complaint, we will make customers aware of the Housing Ombudsman Service.
-We will advise them that Inquilab licensees, tenants and leaseholders have the right to seek advice from the Housing Ombudsman Service throughout the life of their complaint.
-Inquilab's tenants and leaseholders will also be advised of their right to refer their complaints to the Housing Ombudsman Service once they have exhausted Inquilab's complaints process. - 24.
-If the complaint relates to an agency providing a service on behalf of Inquilab, the customer must finish the agency's complaints procedure before making a complaint through Inquilab's complaints policy.
+We will advise them that Karibu licensees, tenants and leaseholders have the right to seek advice from the Housing Ombudsman Service throughout the life of their complaint.
+Karibu's tenants and leaseholders will also be advised of their right to refer their complaints to the Housing Ombudsman Service once they have exhausted Karibu's complaints process. - 24.
+If the complaint relates to an agency providing a service on behalf of Karibu, the customer must finish the agency's complaints procedure before making a complaint through Karibu's complaints policy.